 The Beanfield

-A special 40th Anniversary edit of the original director’s cut version released in 1992, now containing a lot more unseen video testimony and archive - the most comprehensive take of the day yet.
+A special 40th Anniversary re-edit of the original film released in 1992, now containing a lot more unseen video testimony and archive - the most comprehensive take of the day yet.
 A good place to start to familiarise yourself..
 A 25 minute version of this film was shown on Channel 4 in November 1991.

 Phil drove the lead vehicle and provides a unique perspective on the beanfield , moving on to describe what happened at Stoney Cross the following year.
 Part Two of a lengthy and powerful interview with Phil called ‘Go Move Shift’, with Part One below, covering the lead up to the Beanfield (Nostell Priory and Molesworth).

 Helen the Hatt was 19 and near the front of the convoy when her ambulance home was attacked on the road and she assaulted.
-She, along with 26 others, went on to sue the Wiltshire police for assault and wrongful arrest in 1990.
+Along with 26 others, she went on to sue the Wiltshire police for assault and wrongful arrest in 1990.

 Maureen Lodge ‘Mo’ was arrested on the grassy field at the start of the police’s invasion at 7pm, and also sued the police, Here, also arguing that Stonehenge was just an excuse to destroy the travelling way of life.

-Lin Lorien, also known as Decker Lin, gives her account of the Beanfield, including chilling detail of masked up police, and the traumatic treatment of families and children at the hands of the social services.
+Lin Lorien, also known as Decker Lin, gives her account of the Beanfield, including chilling detail of masked up police ‘out to do serious harm’ , and the traumatic treatment of families and children at the hands of the social services.

 Extra viewing